The Australian Auto Glass Association

-I hope I read the conditions incorrectly and just in case here is the link for you to decide.
-On a positive note, it does say an an Associate Member is entitled to speak and be heard so you should be grateful for that.
-Whether anyone takes notice is another thing altogether.
+Did I read that correctly?
+Just in case here is the link for you to decide.
+On a positive note, it does say an an Associate Member is entitled to speak and be heard so one should be grateful for that.
+Whether the committee takes notice is another matter altogether.

 With that said, we could say with confidence if you had ambitions of joining the AGA in the hope of influencing future agendas you would want to be sure your opinions are popular.
 More importantly you would want to be sure your opinions/ideas are inline with the current committee, especially those who names seem to be a permanent fixture.